Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 A Records

-Point your domain to an IPv4 address:
+Point your domain to an IPv4 address.
+See What Is an A Record for details:

 resource "dnscale_record" "www" {